Achieving Sustainability Goals with Prescriptive Analytics

 • Implement the action plan: Allocate the necessary resources, monitor progress, and adjust strategies to effectively implement your action plan.

-• Monitor and report on progress: Continuously monitor your progress towards your sustainability goals using prescriptive analytics, and adjust your action plan as needed.
+• Monitor and report on progress: Using prescriptive analytics and sustainability goes hand in hand.
+Continuously monitor your progress towards your sustainability goals using prescriptive analytics, and adjust your action plan as needed.

 • Communicate progress: Build trust and demonstrate transparency with stakeholders by communicating your progress towards achieving sustainability goals.